WWE SMACKDOWN TAG TEAM TITLE MATCH:

 Okay, that’s it for the positives, now onto the negatives.

 First on my list the majority of this match was just a bunch of punch-kick in enclosed spaces.
-There were two or three nice action spots, but everything else boring as sh*t.
+There were two or three nice action spots, but everything else was boring as sh*t.
 I’m not sure if this is the most minor point or the most major one, as it covers a majority of the match, but certainly wasn’t the thing that annoyed me the most.

 Then there were the food fights.
 If you are someone who is entertained by food fights, I’m sure there is plenty of that for you on Nickelodeon.
 I do not want to see it in my professional wrestling.
 I realize that the guy in charge of the company falls into this demographic, and I would love to see him give up the wrestling business and go watch Nickelodeon all day but that’s not going to happen, so I am aiming my wrath at fans who will no doubt try to defend this as “comedy.”

 Speaking of supposed comedy, let’s talk about those cameos.
 Every single one of the cameos was terrible.
 They fall into two categories.
 The first was the utterly stupid random cameos that served not purpose other than to make people with single-digit IQs say “WOW!
 It’s RANDOM PERSON X!”
-This includes the two that led to food-fights.
-None of them served any purpose for the match other than making Rey look like an idiot for getting distracted by the sound of a flushing toilet, and thus missing the elevator.
+This includes the two that led to food fights.
+None of them served any purpose for the match other than making Rey look like an idiot for getting distracted by the sound of a flushing toilet and thus missing the elevator.

 As bad as that one was, it pales in comparison to Steph’s cameo.
 Some of the women brawled into a conference room which had an MITB briefcase hanging from the ceiling above the table.
 Dana Brooke decided to pull it down, and despite the fact that we have been told over and over and over and over again over the past few weeks that the briefcases will be on the ROOF, Dana Brooke celebrated as if she had won the match, like a f*cking idiot.

 That’s when Steph showed up.
 She showed up on a completely white background which didn’t match the rest of the room, but we were supposed to believe she was right there.
 And don’t tell me that I have to make allowances for this sort of thing due to Coronavirus, because every single other person with a cameo was in the building.
-Steph explained to Dana as if Dana were a child that she pulled down the wrong briefcase because the real briefcase is on the roof, while this is the “Money in the Bank Conference Room.”
+Steph explained to Dana as if Dana were a child that she pulled down the wrong briefcase because the real briefcase is on the roof, while this is the “Money in the Bank conference room.”
 Then she started complaining to the wrestlers that they were making a mess and breaking things.
 WELL WHAT THE F*CK DID YOU THINK WAS GOING TO HAPPEN WHEN YOU BOOKED THIS MATCH TO TAKE PLACE IN TITAN TOWER?!

 Then there was the mood music.
 This was idiotic.
 It didn’t add to the atmosphere like it did in the Boneyard match or the various Hardy Compound matches.
 It just made everything goofier.
 Even their attempts at action-music made this feel a lot more post-produced than it needed to.

-Once everyone got to the roof, there was a ring set up there, where they did normal ladder match spots, which made everything that had come before them feel like goofy prelude rather than like part of a match.
+Once everyone got to the roof, there was a ring set up up there where they did normal ladder match spots, which made everything that had come before them feel like a goofy prelude rather than like part of a match.
 If the briefcases had just been hung from an antennae by the top of the stairwell or attached to an air conditioning unit or something and the wrestlers had to fight their way to them, it would have made this feel more coherent to me.

 Also, while they were fighting on top of the roof, Baron Corbin rather casually tossed first Rey Mysterio Jr. and then Aleister Black OFF THE ROOF OF THE BUILDING, presumably to their deaths.
 Yes, you read that correctly.
 A true legend of this business and one of WWE’s top up-and-comers, are at the very least grievously injured right now, if not dead.
 Just figured I’d put that out there since WWE seems to have not paid any attention to that fact.